vpstarweb/formcms/doc/mkdoc/docs/index.md

 ---

-## Social Activity
+## User Engagement
-The Social Activity feature enhances user engagement by enabling views, likes, saves, and shares.
+The user engaagment feature enhances user engagement by enabling views, likes, saves, and shares.
 It also provides detailed analytics to help understand content performance.

 ### Endpoints
-- `GET /api/activities/{entityName}/{recordId:long}`
+- `GET /api/engagements/{entityName}/{recordId:long}`
   Increments the view count by 1.
-Returns the active status and count for: like, view, share, and save.
+Returns the engagement status and count for: like, view, share, and save.

-- `GET /api/activities/record/{entityName}/{recordId}?type={view|share}`
+- `GET /api/engagements/record/{entityName}/{recordId}?type={view|share}`
-  Retrieves activity info of type `view` or `share` for a given entity record.
+  Retrieves engagement info of type `view` or `share` for a given entity record.

-- `POST /api/activities/toggle/{entityName}/{recordId}?type={like|save}&active={true|false}`
+- `POST /api/engagements/toggle/{entityName}/{recordId}?type={like|save}&active={true|false}`
-  Toggles the activity (like or save) on or off based on the `active` flag.
+  Toggles the engagement (like or save) on or off based on the `active` flag.

 ### Challenges
 The system cannot leverage traditional output caching due to dynamic nature of the content, which may lead to high database load under heavy traffic.

 To address this, buffered writes are introduced.
-Activity events are first stored in a buffer (in-memory or Redis), and then periodically flushed to the database, balancing performance and accuracy.
+Engagement events are first stored in a buffer (in-memory or Redis), and then periodically flushed to the database, balancing performance and accuracy.

 ---